Matching Estimators for Causal Effects of Multiple Treatments: Simulations

 \subsection{Results for 95\% region and interval coverages}

+Using simulations, we demonstrate that the basic and bias-corrected point estimates, in combination with the newly proposed sampling variance estimate, result in statistically valid methods, while a combination of these point estimates with randomization based sampling variance are generally invalid.
 Table~\ref{coverage.table} displays the median and interquartile range of the coverages, with confidence regions as well as using Bonferroni-corrected pairwise intervals.
-The basic and bias-corrected matching estimators with the proposed standard error estimates have the highest coverages, with at least 87\% of the configurations with over 90\% coverage, and median coverages that are higher than nominal.
-The basic and bias-corrected matching estimators with randomization based standard error estimates yielded 29\% and 51\% of all configurations with over 90\% coverage, respectively.
+The basic and bias-corrected matching estimators with the proposed standard error estimates (B-N and BC-N) have median confidence region coverages that are at or higher than nominal.
+The basic and bias-corrected matching estimators with randomization based standard error estimates (B-R and BC-R) have median coverage region that is less than 0.75 for a 95\% confidence region.

-Except for B-R, IPW, and DR, all methods have median interval coverage similar to their nominal level.
-Among these methods, the 25th percentile of coverage is the lowest for both BC-R and the largest for BC-N. B-N and BC-N also have median region coverages similar to their nominal level.
+B-R, BC-R, IPW, and DR, have median interval coverage that is lower than nominal.
+Among these methods, the 25th percentile of coverage is the highest for BC-N. B-N and BC-N have median interval coverages that are at or greater than nominal.

 To identify the factors with the largest influence on the coverage for each of the methods, we order them by their mean squared error for coverage rate (as in \cite{rubin-79} and \cite{cangul-09}).
 The number of covariates ($P$), the ratio of units receiving $W=2$ to those receiving $W=1$ ($\gamma$), the initial covariate bias ($b$), and their interactions explain 61\%, 58\%, 83\%, and 70\% of the variability in coverage for B-N, BC-N, B-R, and BC-R, respectively.
-The type of response surface (linear versus exponential) explains more of the variability in confidence region coverage for the bias-corrected point estimate, especially when combining with randomization based standard error.
-This is because linear regression models are used to estimate of $\mu_{w}(x)$, which are similar in configurations where linear functions are used as response surfaces.
 For IPW and DR, $b$ and $\gamma$ explained 32\% and 29\% of the variability in coverage, respectively.
 The number of covariates $P$ was not as influential when using IPW or DR.